seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 > \int_{|x| < c \sqrt{d}} |g(x)| \mathrm{d}x \le C_c e^{-\gamma_c d} \|g\|_1.
 > $$

-There is no theorem stating Proposition 3.1 in this generality.
+There is no theorem stating Proposition 3.1 in this form.
+Instead, it is stated in terms of $\varphi$ (see below).
 Lean proves the estimates needed for an `AntiFourierWitness`: besides $\widehat g=-g$, this already assumes $g(x)\ge0$ outside the given radius.
 This is sufficient for the LP lower bound, but it is not equivalent to Proposition 3.1, even after restricting that proposition to $\varsigma=-1$.

-Here is a summary of the actual argument.
-Both the report and Lean use $\varphi$ and $Z$; Lean specializes the argument to these witnesses and directly derives a contradiction.
+Here is a summary of the actual formal argument.

 > *Proof (Lean).* One checks that $\lVert \varphi\rVert\_1=1$, $\int\varphi=0$, and $\varphi(v)\ge0$ for $v\ge0$.
 Therefore
 >